 In requesting assistance, the requesting country/territory should provide as much information as possible about the nature of the spill and be as specific as possible about the type of assistance required.
-Determination of the most appropriate assistance package should be carried out through discussions/communications between the requesting country/territory and the assistance provider (which may be a metropolitan country, another SPREP island member or industry provider).
+Determination of the most appropriate assistance package should be carried out through discussions/communications between the requesting country/territory and the assistance provider.